cri-o/cri-o/docs/kpod-save.1.md

 # kpod-save "1" "July 2017" "kpod"

 ## NAME
-kpod-save - Save an image to docker-archive or oci
+kpod-save - Save an image to docker-archive or oci-archive

 ## SYNOPSIS
 **kpod save**